ADHD And Cognitive Anxiety – Now 3 Types

 The Three ADHD Anxiety Subsets

-2. Frozen Thinking – Abundance With Iindecision And Worry: These folks get overtly stuck – not a little stuck – and more often, not all the time, [but way too often] they either can't make that decision or make it too darn late.
+2. Frozen Thinking – Abundance With Indecision And Worry: These folks get overtly stuck – not a little stuck – and more often, not all the time, [but way too frequently] they either can't make that decision or make it too darn late.
 The indecision becomes relevant in their interpersonal relationships, at home or work.

-3. Thinking With An Anxiety Feeling: In this ADHD presentation, the feelings arise as derivative from the mental/mind thinking too much, then move into indecision and worry, the appear going down into the body.
-They feel it in their chest, their stomach – it becomes somatic instead of, or in addition to, mental.
+3. Thinking With An Anxiety Feeling: In this ADHD presentation, the feelings arise as derivative from the mental/mind thinking too much.
+They then move into indecision and worry, appearing going down into the body.
+They feel it in their chest, their stomach—it becomes somatic instead of, or in addition to, mental.

 Two Essential Conclusions – Thinking Anxiety Is Different Than Feeling Anxiety